EstherSlabbert/CICD-with-Jenkins/README.md

 ### <a id="sdlc-the-software-development-life-cycle">SDLC - The Software Development Life Cycle</a>

 The Software Development Life Cycle (SDLC) consists of several stages or phases that describe the process of software development from conception to deployment and maintenance.
 There are many different variations.
 A basic overview includes planning, designing, developing, testing, then deploying.
-We hope to receive feedback throughout the SDLC to adapt to the changing needs and requirements for a project.
+We receive feedback throughout the SDLC to adapt to the changing needs and requirements for a project.

 ![Basic SDLC](/images/basic-sdlc.png)